marrivbec/gii-is-DP2-C1.033/reports/Group/Report on Prior Knowledge of WIS Architecture.md

 **Summary of Gaps in Knowledge**

-Before this subject, our knowledge of WIS architecture was fragmented and mostly focused on individual technologies rather than a holistic system.
+Before DP2, our knowledge of WIS architecture was fragmented and mostly focused on individual technologies rather than a holistic system.
 We lacked:
 - A clear definition of WIS and its scope.
 - Understanding of different architectural styles used in WIS.
 - Awareness of best practices in designing scalable and secure WIS.